w15/fortune_teller/README.md

 I've added a list of nav links to [http://localhost:3000/zodiacs/leo](http://localhost:3000/zodiacs/leo), [http://localhost:3000/zodiacs/cancer](http://localhost:3000/zodiacs/cancer), etc.

 Currently, none of them work.
 In `routes.rb`, uncomment each one *one at a time* and make it work.
-I've embedded at least one bug into each RCAV.
+I've planted at least one bug into each RCAV.

 **YOUR JOB:** Debug all 12 RCAVs.